alt-f4-botnet/client/README.md

  7.  type method, for example raw
  8. Put URL not domain

+# Warning
+Warning, use only for educational purposes, I know you won't follow this rule anyway, but you have been warned.

 # Methods
 ### LAYER7:
 > raw ( more methods soon )